A kettle of raptors circling over Batumi. Photo: Paul French

 Pulling ourselves away from Batumi, we shall drive into the Lesser Caucasus to search for some enigmatic species that should include Caspian Snowcock at a remarkably accessible site, Krüper’s Nuthatch and Caucasian Chiffchaff, before exploring the impressive Javakheti Plateau, a high altitude area of gorges, farmland, steppe and lakes that nestle on the borders of Georgia, Turkey and Armenia.
 Here we shall be looking for species such as Rock Nuthatch, Dalmatian Pelican, Long-legged Buzzard, huge numbers of waterbirds and the highly localised archibaldi race of Common Crane.

-Days 2-5: Arriving in the early hours of the morning, we’ll transfer to a local hotel in Batumi and catch up on some rest and take a late breakfast.
+Days 1-5 The tour starts this morning at Batumi Airport on the Black Sea Coast.
 The city of Batumi is now synonymous with huge numbers of migrating raptors, as well as a range of other passage species.
 This tour is timed to coincide with the main migration period of Honey Buzzards, along with large numbers of many other species, and we shall spend time at one or both of the raptor count stations.
 This is one of the World’s true avian spectacles, and up to 100,000 Honey Buzzards in a constant river over us is more than a possibility.
 We should see tens of thousands of Honey Buzzards at the very least.
 Other species migrating through include Black Kites in the thousands and hundreds of Booted Eagles and Marsh and Montagu’s Harriers, plus smaller numbers of Short-toed and Lesser Spotted Eagles, Levant Sparrowhawks and Pallid Harrier.
 Rollers also pass through now, and can number in the hundreds.
 Other possibilities include Crested Honey Buzzard (Batumi is one of the most reliable single sites for this species in the Western Palearctic), White-tailed Eagle, Goshawk, Red-footed Falcon and Hobby, as well as flocks of passerines such as Yellow Wagtails, Ortolan Buntings and many thousands of European Bee-eaters.
 The forests and gardens here are home to the more easily heard than seen Green Warbler, the samamisicus race of Common Redstart and the very elusive lilfordi race of White-backed Woodpecker.
 The migration is weather dependent, and we’ll respond quickly to favourable weather to experience this, a true spectacle of nature.

 Away from the raptor count stations, we’ll explore the Chorokhi Delta and the scrubby areas around Batumi.
 This area of coastal scrub and marsh is a haven for migrants, and we’ll certainly be exploring the area fully.
 On the small estuary we can hope to see Broad-billed and perhaps Terek Sandpipers while White-winged Black, Whiskered, Little, Caspian and Gull-billed Terns compete for our attention with a swarm of Yellow-legged and Caspian Gulls on the sandbars.
 The marshes could hold Spotted, Little and Baillon’s Crakes, ‘Grey-headed’ Purple Swamphen and a selection of warblers, while the scrubland should be full of eastern migrants such as Red-backed Shrikes, Barred, Savi’s and River Warblers, Isabelline and Northern Wheatears, Siberian Stonechats, Thrush Nightingales, Hoopoes, Short-toed Larks and many more.
 Offshore, Yelkouan Shearwaters can pass close by and we may be lucky enough to see migrants such as Eurasian Nightjar or even a Scops Owl coming in off the Black Sea.
 Almost anything is possible!
 Nights in Batumi.